grimmpp/home-assistant-eltako/docs/architecture/readme.md

 ## The shape of the thing

-The integration connects two worlds: **Eltako series 14 devices on an RS485 bus** (and EnOcean radio devices in general) on one side, **Home Assistant entities** on the other.
+The integration connects two worlds: **ELTAKO series 14 devices on an RS485 bus** (and EnOcean radio devices in general) on one side, **Home Assistant entities** on the other.
 Everything else follows from that.